SFU-CMPT-201/lecture-notes/04-scheduling.md

           remaining time one.
         * At time 7, P2 is done.
 The scheduler picks P4.
         * At time 11, P4 is done.
 The scheduler runs P1.
-* This and SJF need to know how long processes take.
+* This and SJF (the previous one) need to know how long processes take.
     * This is obviously a problem since we don't know the future.
+But again, estimation algorithms do exist.
 * Side note: Interactive vs. batch
     * Interactive
         * Mainly user driven
         * Regular desktop applications
     * Batch
         * You run a program from start to end.
 No interaction in the middle.
-        * Compiling a program
-        * Data analytics
+E.g., compiling a program, data analytics.
-    * SJF & SRTF are mainly for batch processes (jobs).
-There are techniques developed to estimate how long a batch job takes, and we can use the estimates for scheduling.
+    * SJF & SRTF are mainly for batch processes (jobs) (based on execution time estimation).

 ### Round Robin